 - The Moving Average: Traders use this to get an idea of where the price of an asset is headed, using past data to extrapolate what it will sell for in the future.

-Some traders use charts to track these indicators manually, but using trade automation software can help you analyze and act on the same data much more quickly.
+Some traders rely on charts to track these indicators manually, but using trade automation software like HaasOnline TradeServer can help you analyze and act on the same data much more quickly.

 Scalp trading allows for the opportunity for lots of small profits taken from batches of small trades that build up quickly.
 However, those profits can be wiped out if trading fees exceed the value generated from those trades.
 One large loss can also negate the profits from a scalp trading session.
 As such, it’s very important that the trader has a stop-loss strategy in place to minimize or mitigate their profit losses if the market conditions are changing in a way that negatively impacts the active trading strategy.